marian-kadanka/woocommerce-product-price-based-on-countries/readme.txt

 * Geolocation integrated with WooCommerce Gelocation feature.
 * Multicurrency: allows to receive payments in different currencies, reducing the costs of currency conversions.
 * Include regular price and sale price by region.
+* Apply currency conversion to Flat and International Flar Rate Shipping.
 * It's possible set a exchange rate to automatically calculate price for a region.
 * Automatically detects of customer's country, with price and currency set accordingly.
 * Refresh price and currency on order preview, cart and shop when country changes on checkout page.
-* Included action hook and shortcode to add a country selector to front-end.
+* Included a Widget, action hook and shortcode to add a country selector to front-end.
 * Compatible With WPML.